Acrew Capital, Jeff Bezos back Colombia-based proptech La Haus’ $100M debt, equity round – TechCrunch

 Acrew first invested in the startup in its $10 million Series A and has been impressed with its growth over time.

 “They have a unique focus on new housing — a massive industry worldwide, but especially in emerging markets where new housing is so necessary,” Kolodny said.
-“The management team…knows real estate in Latin America better than anyone we’ve met.”
+“The management team … knows real estate in Latin America better than anyone we’ve met.”

 For its part, the La Haus team is excited to put its new capital to work.
 As Sánchez-Río put it, “$50 million goes a lot further in Mexico and Colombia than in the U.S.”